Duct UI

 }

-// Create blueprint with load function
+// Create blueprint with load function - note the fourth generic type

 { id: "my-app/user-select" },